Counselling services for students and employees

 Equal opportunities for students and staff with disabilities, impairments and/or chronic illnesses is an important concern for KL.
 KL endeavours to find practical, innovative and individual solutions for special requirements.

 Many obstacles can be overcome with timely preparation, appropriate aids and some special regulations.
-The Disability Officer supports students and staff with disabilities, impairments and/or chronic illnesses in finding the best possible conditions at KL to enable them to study/work successfully.
+The Disability and Inclusion Officer supports students and staff with disabilities, impairments and/or chronic illnesses in finding the best possible conditions at KL to enable them to study/work successfully.